ARTICLES

 Caring for Amaryllis Cut Flowers

-To ensure that your Amaryllis cut flowers remain fresh and vibrant throughout the holiday season, consider the following care tips:
+To make sure that your Amaryllis cut flowers remain fresh and colorful throughout the holiday season, consider the following care tips provided by Chrysal:

-1. Trimming the stems: Before arranging, cut the stems diagonally with a clean and sharp knife to increase water absorption.
+1. Before arranging, cut the stems diagonally with a clean and sharp knife to increase water absorption.
 This promotes better hydration and longevity.

-2. Choosing the right vase: Select a large, sturdy vase to support the weight of the blooms.
+2. Select a large, sturdy vase to support the weight of the blooms.
 Amaryllis stems can become top-heavy as the flowers open, so a stable base is essential.

-3. Water and food: Fill the vase with fresh, cold water and add a floral preservative like Chrysal Clear Bulbosus or Chrysal Universal flower food.
+3. Fill the vase with fresh, cold water and add a floral preservative like Chrysal Clear Bulbosus or Chrysal Universal flower food.
 This helps maintain the flower's color and supports optimal bloom opening.

-4. Water level management: Keep the water level shallow to minimize the risk of the hollow stems cracking or curling.
+4. Keep the water level shallow to minimize the risk of the hollow stems cracking or curling.
 Regularly check and replenish the water to ensure the flowers remain hydrated.

-5. Optimal placement: Position the arrangement in a cool spot, away from drafts, direct sunlight, and ripening fruits, as ethylene gas can accelerate wilting.
-The ideal temperature for Amaryllis is 15-20°C (59-68°F), to slow down the aging process.
+5. Position the arrangement in a cool spot, away from drafts, direct sunlight, and ripening fruits, as ethylene gas can accelerate wilting.
+The ideal temperature for Amaryllis is 15-20°C (59-68°F) to slow down the aging process.

 Chrysal Amaryllis solutions

-Amaryllis cut flowers offer a blend of beauty and versatility that makes them a favorite for Christmas floral designs.
-By following these care tips, you can ensure that your Amaryllis arrangements remain a stunning centerpiece throughout the festive season, bringing joy and elegance to any setting.
+By following these care tips, you'll ensure your Amaryllis arrangements remain a stunning centerpiece throughout the festive season, bringing joy and elegance to any setting.

 Banner Chrysal Amaryllis Desktop